18F/OPP-BusinessUSA-research/Week-five-research-synthesis-plan.md

 [collect the evidence we have that supports this]

 At this point, what _else_ needs to be true for there to be an opportunity for OPP in this space?
+1. what are small businesses unhappy about?
+2. where are agencies not doing well?
+What do they want to stop doing?
+3. what is USAGov good at?

 [brainstorm things]